 It’s time for culture change

-For adaptive reuse to really kick off, the industry needs to adapt.
+For asset repositioning to really kick off, the industry needs to adapt.
 Local planning authorities need to think progressively, incentivising asset owners to retain and reuse over rebuild.

-Developers and asset owners need to consult on adaptive reuse projects early, as they consider their entire portfolio.
+Developers and asset owners need to consult on asset repositioning projects early, as they consider their entire portfolio.
 There can be long leases to factor in and design can take longer due to the complexity of adapting an existing building.
 Each building has unique limitations and challenges that often aren’t exposed until destructive investigation is underway.

 Design, fire safety and code requirements can also take time to navigate.

-While adaptive reuse presents challenges, the opportunities far outweigh these.
+While lifting assets from brown to green presents challenges, the opportunities far outweigh these.
 Projects tend to cost less and finish quicker.
 Carbon emissions are greatly reduced and sustainability credentials much higher.

 We need to ask ourselves, how might our cities change over the next 50 years?
 Reusing our current buildings and designing for adaptability puts us in the best position to shape the cities we can’t yet imagine.
 It gives our buildings the best chance to remain relevant and continue to shape the way people live, work and play.